INDEX

 • "Do good deals" - Anon on becoming a great investor.
 "Obvious" - but very easy to climb the wrong hill.

-• "Look at the steepness of the slope" - Geoff Lewis on assessing the MOIC of people vs. companies.
+• "Look at the steepness of the slope" - Geoff Lewis on assessing talent.

 • "Rock, sand & water" - Sarah Tavel with a framework on consumers' time allocation.